lomeat/svelte-app/README.md

 # Svelete App

+- Toggle theme to dark or light

 ## Counter

-- Click to change count by 1
+- Click button to change count by 1
-- Click & hold to change count while you hold button
+- Hold button to change count while you hold button
-- Toggle theme to dark or light
+- Click on number to change value with input

 ## Catalog